crazyratdev/MercadoPago-With-NodeJS/README.md

 ## 2. Requirements

-Not a lot of things, so I'll be showing the packages that you'll need, and the npm comand to install'em.
+Not a lot of things, so I'll be showing the packages that you'll need, and the npm command to install'em.

 Packages:

-  - Mercadopago: ```npm i mercadopago```
+  - mercadopago: ```npm i mercadopago```
   - express: ```npm i express```
   - ejs: ```npm i ejs```
   - nodemon: ```npm i -D nodemon```